Milan S Lines

-The Milan S Lines constitute the commuter rail system serving the metropolitan area of Milan, Italy.
+The Milan S Lines are a commuter rail system serving the metropolitan area of Milan, Italy.

-The system comprises 12 lines serving 124 stations, for a total length of 403 km.
+The system comprises 13 lines serving 124 stations, for a total length of 403 km.

-There are 415 trains per day with a daily ridership of about 230,000.
+There are 415 daily trips by the trains with a ridership of about 230,000 per day.

 The core of the system is the Passante, an underground railway running through the city approximately from the north-west to the south-east.

 Several lines share this track, making the service in the city centre comparable to a metro line or S-Bahn system.

 The service timetable is based on a clock-face scheduling.

 Although operated by different companies, the Milan Metro and the suburban rail service have integrated tickets.

 Network

 Lines in darker background run through the Milan Passante railway.

 Lines which share same tracks for the majority of the route are generally identified by similar colors.

-Trains run every 30 minutes in each line (except S12), generally from 5/6 am to 10 pm or half past midnight, depending on the line.
+Trains run every 30 minutes in each line (except S7), generally from 5/6 am to 10 pm or half past midnight, depending on the line.